 The marriage license application might not be as romantic as the wedding ceremony.
 But it is one of the most crucial steps the couple must take to get married.

-This article contains a helpful summary of the most common requirements for marriage licenses.
-As always, double check your particular state's laws, as the requirements may vary.
+This article contains a helpful summary of the most common requirements for marriage licenses—from birth certificates to waiting periods, and more.
+Always double-check your state's laws, as the conditions may vary.

 Marriage License Requirements: Waiting Periods

-Many states require a waiting period after applying for a marriage license to ensure that couples have time to really think things out and be certain that they're making the right decision.
-There's no spur-of-the-moment, Elvis wedding for couples in these states, as you must wait a specified number of days before you can have your marriage ceremony.
+Many states require a waiting period after applying for a marriage license.
+The waiting period between the time of application to the wedding ceremony ensures that couples have time to think things out and ensure they are making the right decision.
+There's no spur-of-the-moment, Elvis-type wedding for couples in these states.
+You must wait a specified number of days before you can have your marriage ceremony.

 Optional Step: Marriage Preparation Classes

-To promote healthy marriages, a number of states will discount the marriage license fee if a couple completes a premarital preparation program that teaches skills such as effective communication and conflict resolution.
-For instance, Minnesota reduces the fee by $75 for attending 12 hours of marriage education classes, and Texas gives a $60 discount for 8 hours.
+Several states will discount the marriage license fee or waive the waiting period if a couple completes a premarital preparation program to promote healthy marriages.
+These programs teach skills such as effective communication and conflict resolution.
+Minnesota reduces the fee by $75 for attending 12 hours of marriage education classes.
+Texas gives a $60 discount for 8 hours.

 Expiration of the Marriage License